All About Kidney Stones

 Stones begin as crystals that build up inside the kidney.
 Small crystals can pass from your body through the urine without you ever knowing about them.
 When the crystals grow larger and become stones, they can get stuck in the ureter and block the flow of urine.
 This causes infection and pain.

 About 3 in 4 kidney stones contain calcium plus either oxalate or phosphate.
-A less common type of stone is caused by urinary tract infections.
-It is called an infection stone (struvite).
-It is made of magnesium ammonium phosphate.
+A less common type of stone is composed of struvite.
+It's caused by urinary tract infections.
+It's made of magnesium ammonium phosphate.
 Struvite stones make up 1 to 1.5 in 10 kidney stones.
 About 1 in 10 of the remaining stones are made of uric acid.
 Uric acid is made from purine.
 This is a nitrogen compound found in protein and made in your liver.
-Less than 3 in 100 stones are made of the amino acid cystine.
+Fewer than 3 in 100 stones are made of the amino acid cystine.
+This type is rare and tends to run in families.

 Stones can be as small as a grain of sand or as large as a golf ball.